 The truth is, my curiosity and excitement about the world has always driven me from one area to another.
 I loved the sense of integrating a new facet to my personality, a new skill set.
 I loved meeting new people.
 I loved the different outfits, haircuts, lingo, priorities.
 I adored the sense of potential in beginning something new.
 I was addicted to that adolescent sense of wonder, of freshness and excitement.
 The meeting of new people who are unfailingly nice to you in the beginning (even the office twat) and the sense of acceptance and forgiveness of errors that came with being a nube.
 I loved adding new and sometimes obscure talents to my skill set; loved being able to whip out that information at a moments’ notice.
 I considered myself a connoisseur of skill sets.
 I can show you all the parts of a rifle or shotgun and how to load it, shoot it, and clean it.
 I can tell you what a good taxidermy mount looks like.
 I can tell you when to plant, and where to plant perennials.
 I can give you tips and tricks to help you keep traction and comfort in that deep ho heel we all sometimes buy because it was on sale and the color was perfect with your Christmas dress.
 And why farting in yoga class is totally okay and acceptable.
 I LOVED KNOWING ALL THE THINGS.

 When I was younger, I always felt kind of bad about my tendency to look for the next role, take on the next challenge.
 My parents’ era was very different: you found a job (hopefully with a pension, great benefits, etc) and you stayed there for the next 40 years.
 You retired.
-Took Casino trips to Regina or Sturgeon Falls.
+Took Casino trips to Regina or Sturgeon Falls with a friend who works for Agen Sbobet doing judi bola online.
 Rinse.
 Repeat.
 In some ways, I feel like I was born just a decade too early: in todays fast paced and social media-connected society, it isn’t uncommon to wear many career hats, often at the same time.
 I love that.
 I love the entrepreneurship of it.
 I love the learning of the rules and the breaking of them.
 It says to me that society is growing to understand and accept that human beings are multi-faceted, often contradictory animals that refuse to pay more than $40 for an oil change, but pay $300 for a vibrator.
 And that’s okay.

 Crap.
 I forgot about that summer in college I was a landscaper.
 29.